When you use a mobile app and swipe right, flick upwards, click a link, or press a button, you’re experiencing interaction design.

-- Behaviour (5D) – the user behaviour that is needed to help the interaction work and the system’s behaviour in response.
+- Behaviour (5D) – the user behaviour that is needed to help the interaction work and the system’s behavior in response.

-All five dimensions should be considered by interaction designers for a complete and holistic understanding of how a user interacts and interaction design.
+All five interaction design language dimensions should be considered by interaction designers for a complete and holistic understanding of how a user interacts with any element of interaction design.

 As discussed by author Alan Cooper, goal-driven design (also known as goal-directed or goal-oriented design) explores the end-user goal for a web page or app page.
-With the user’s end goal in mind, designers should problem-solve and create interactions to help them achieve it, rather than focus on the capabilities of the technology they provide.
+With the user’s end goal in mind, an interaction designer should problem-solve and create interactions to help them achieve it, rather than focus on the capabilities of the technology they provide.

 This model (found on Uxbooth) helps interaction designers to create a user interaction strategy and model that empowers customers to do what they need to do with a product or service.

 Designing for usability is another core model for interaction designers.
 Usability focuses on whether or not someone can use an interface easily and quickly.